shubhanshu24510/Task-Reminder/README.md

 </p>

 <p align="center">

-**Task Manager** is a sleek and powerful task management app designed to help you stay organized and productive.
-Built with a modern Android architecture and a focus on performance, usability, and customization, offers a smooth and intuitive user experience.</p>
+**Task Manager** is a sleek and efficient **Offline-First** task management app designed to keep you organized and on track.
+Easily add tasks with custom dates and times, and let the app handle the rest.
+Using **Alarm -Manager** and Notification Services, Task Manager ensures you never miss a task by sending timely reminders—even without an internet connection.</p>

 ---
 ## ✨ **Preview**
 <!-- Simulate light green background using an image row with alt text -->